CrayLabs/SmartSim-Scaling/PERFORMANCE.md

 ## Inference Performance Analysis

-In this section, we will compare inference clients: `put-tensor`, `unpack-tensor`, `run_model` and `run_script`, for colocated and standard deployement.
+In this section, we will compare inference clients: `put-tensor`, `unpack-tensor`, `run_model` and `run_script` for colocated and standard deployment.

 > Note that Inference is the process of running data points into a machine learning model to calculate an output such as a single numerical score.
 The SmartSim-Scaling tests use Pytorch's implementation of Resnet50 to feed the ImageNet dataset through.
-The Imagenet dataset to put into the database via put_tensor. run_script and run_model is applied to the data and then it is retrieved with unpack_tensor.
+We put the ImageNet data into the database via put_tensor, process the data via run_script, run a machine learning model with the data via run_model then retrieve the data via unpack_tensor.

-- `put-tensor` : Colo deployement offers a consistent median for put_tensor times.
-Std deployement shows a slight increase in median as client count grows.
+- `put-tensor` : Colo deployment offers a consistent median for put_tensor times.
+Std deployment shows a slight increase in median as client count grows.
 However, due to machine constraints, colo is maxed at 288 clients while std maxes at 1800 clients.
 We can conclude that there is not a significant performance hit putting information into the database when comparing std and colo.

-- `run_script` : Colo deployment offers a significanlty faster run_script client than std deployment.
-We can infer colo deployement is able to transfer information faster when running a ML script than std deployement.
+- `run_script` : Colo deployment offers a faster run_script client than std deploymnt.
+We can infer colo deployment is able to transfer information faster when processing data than std deployment.
+This is likely because communiction time is cut when using colo deployment.

-- `run_model` : Colo deployment offers a significanlty faster run_model client than std deployment.
-We can infer colo deployement is able to transfer information faster when running a ML model than std deployement.
+- `run_model` : Colo deployment offers a faster run_model client than std deployment.
+Like mentioned before, the communication time is cut when using colocated since the app and database are on the same node.

-- `unpack-tensor` : There is no significant performance advantage when using colo deployement vs std for the client unpack_tensor.
-However, std offers higher times concerning outside points than colo.
+- `unpack-tensor` : There is no significant performance advantage when using colo deployment vs std for the client unpack_tensor.
+However, std shows larger outside points than colo.

-There is no `put-tensor` or `unpack-tensor` performance hit when using standard versus colocated deployement shown in the violin plots above.
+There is no `put-tensor` or `unpack-tensor` performance hit when using standard versus colocated deployment shown in the violin plots above.
 This is likely due to our testing constraints as the number of available GPUs on Horizon is 16 nodes.
-Therefore, we were not able to fully scale the colocated deployement to the node size of standard.
+Therefore, we were not able to fully scale the colocated deployment to the node size of standard.
 Future expansive testing may indicate a larger performance hit.

-We do however notice a colocated deployement advantage with clients `run_model` and `run_script`.
+We do however notice a colocated deployment advantage with clients `run_model` and `run_script`.
 We can infer that this is because the model and script are on the same node, therefore, it takes less time to communicate.

 ## Throughput Standard

-The following are standard deployement scaling results from the cpp-throughput.
+The following are standard deployment scaling results from the cpp-throughput.

 #### Throughput Std Run Configuration File
 ```bash